etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

 ## Concepts

-In this section we will explain the main parts and files of the sub-application that we will use.
+In this section we will explain the main parts and files of the subapplication that we will use.

 #### App.tsx
-  This file is located in the root of the sub-application and is the main file.
+  This file is located in the root of the subapplication and is the main file.
 In this file we will define the routes and the components that will be rendered in each route.
-In addition, this file is responsible of the initialization of the sub-application and gets the params from Etendo Mobile.
+In addition, this file is responsible of the initialization of the subapplication and gets the params from Etendo Mobile.

 ![path-to-app-file.png](/assets/developer-guide/etendo-mobile/create-new-subapplication/path-to-app-file.png)

 #### Params from Etendo Mobile
-Etendo Mobile _sends_ the following params to the sub-application:
+Etendo Mobile _sends_ the following params to the subapplication:

 !!! abstract "Params"
-    - _ _id_: id of the sub-application
+    - _ _id_: id of the subapplication
     - _url_: the environment url (setted in setting's Etendo Mobile)
     - _navigationContainer_: an instance of the navigation container of Etendo Mobile
     - _token_: Token